【From The President' s Desk】The Theology of Resurrection and Theological Education/ Dr. James Cheung

 The Bible tells us to “throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us” (Heb.
 12:1).
 Matthew gave up his profitable career as a tax collector for the Lord and became a writer of the Gospel; and likewise thousands of people have gained eternal blessings when they gave up temporal matters.
 The more they gave up for the Lord, the more they have gained.
 Therefore, the principle of “life” is to give up the temporal in order to receive the eternal.

-1. Presence of the Resurrected Lord brings Motivation for Witnessing – When Mary saw the risen Lord she was sent out immediately to witness for him, which is the principle of “ministry.”
+When Mary saw the risen Lord she was sent out immediately to witness for him, which is the principle of “ministry.”
 Seeing the risen Lord naturally brings the motivation for witnessing.
-Before the Lord was risen, the disciples were discouraged, depressed and considered returning to the old fishing life, which seemed to be the only way out at the
+Before the Lord was risen, the disciples were discouraged, depressed and considered returning to the old fishing life, which seemed to be the only way out at the time; but after the risen Lord appeared to them, they were full of awe and strength and spread the Gospel.
+Likewise, one who serves the Lord must also experience the presence of the risen Lord everyday in order to serve effectively.

 The apostle Paul’s life was changed when he saw the risen Lord on his way to Damascus, and began to seek “to know.
 Christ and the power of his resurrection and the fellowship of sharing in his sufferings” (Phil.
 3:10).